HAND, WRIST & ELBOW INJURY CARE

 SPRAINS & STRAINS

 A sprain and a strain are very common injuries that can be confused as the same thing.
 However, a sprain occurs in a ligament, whereas a strain occurs in a muscle or tendon.
 A sprain is when the tissue that connects two bones together is stretched or torn.
 A strain occurs when the tissue that connects the muscle to bone is stretched or torn.
 Symptoms for both can include limited movement of the joint that is affected, pain, and swelling.
 A symptom specifically for a sprain includes a “pop” in the joint at the time of the injury, while a specific symptom for a strain may include muscle spasms.
 If the injury becomes more serious you may not be able to walk more than four steps without considerable pain or move the affected joint.
-You may also have pain that is directly over the injured area or has numbness in any area of the injured area.
+You may also have pain that is directly over the injured area or numbness in any area of the injured area.
 In these cases, it is best to seek a professional orthopedic opinion.
 For mild sprains or strains, successful at-home treatment can include rest, ice, compression, and elevation.
-These are all procedures for mild sports sprains or strains in our sports medicine program.

 TENDON & LIGAMENT INJURIES

 Tendons and ligaments are both connective tissue; however, tendons connect muscle to bone, while ligaments connect bone to bone.
 They are both injured when the soft tissue that connects the muscles and joints tears or ruptures.
 This may happen due to a sudden impact on the joint, quickly stopping or starting, or an abrupt movement to the joint.
 A tendon or ligament injury can happen to any joint in the body, but the knees are the most common area.
-Symptoms for an injured tendon or ligament include pain, swelling, a popping or clicking sensation, or an inability to straighten the knee.
+Symptoms of an injured tendon or ligament include pain, swelling, a popping or clicking sensation, or an inability to straighten the knee.
 If you injure a tendon or ligament you should seek immediate medical attention.
 The physician will collect your medical history, perform a physical exam, and ask questions regarding the injury.
 From there, the physician will diagnose the injury and provide you with the treatment needed.
 These treatments may include wearing a brace, physical therapy, rest, ice, compression, elevation, and surgery.
-We also treat tendon & ligament injuries in our sports medicine program.

 We offer trauma care to our patients as an opportunity to engage more fully in their health care, develop a trusting relationship with our providers, and improve long-term health outcomes.
 Trauma care can also recognize the presence of trauma symptoms and acknowledges the role trauma may play in an individual's life.
 Traumas like gunshot, stab wound, major burn, car crash injury, workplace injury, sports injury, fracture, crush injury, etc., need immediate medical attention and can lead to severe complications such as infection, permanent deformity/disability if left untreated.
 Generally, the trauma will be treated in the emergency room, but getting the necessary medical attention afterward is very important because they make sure to find out and treat the ancillary problems or internal damages, (such as a ligament tear or hairline fracture) which cannot be identified without medical assistance.
 Getting these diagnosed and treated in an early stage can significantly reduce the risk of having issues down the road that may affect the activities of daily living or employment of an individual.